George Gurdjieff: Early life

 Gurdjieff was born in Alexandropol, Yerevan Governorate, Russian Empire (now Gyumri, Armenia).
-His father Ivan Ivanovich Gurdjieff was Greek, and a renowned ashugh under the pseudonym of Adash, who in the 1870s managed large herds of cattle and sheep.
-The long-held view is that Gurdjieff's mother was Armenian, although some scholars have recently speculated that she too was Greek.
-(Note: Opinions about Gurdjieff's mother's ethnicity include:
+His father Ivan Ivanovich Gurdjieff (born Ioannis Georgiades) was a Greek and a renowned ashugh under the pseudonym of Adash, who in the 1870s managed large herds of cattle and sheep.
+The name Gurdjieff represents the Anglicized Russian form of the Greek surname Γεωργιάδης (Georgiádes).
+According to Gurdjieff himself, his father came from a Greek family whose ancestors had emigrated from Byzantium after the Fall of Constantinople in 1453, with his family initially moving to central Anatolia, and from there eventually to Georgia in the Caucasus.
+The long-held view is that his mother was Armenian, although some scholars, on the basis of recent research, have proposed that she too was Greek.
+(Note: Publications supporting Greek maternal ancestry: